Exhibitors Terms and Conditions

 5. Set up

-• Protective turf flooring (Profloor or EventGrip) must be used during bump in/bump out and during the event period.
+- Protective turf flooring (EventGrip) must be used during bump in/bump out and during the event period.

-• Cold rooms: Cold rooms can be booked through Le Festival before June 21st, 2023.
-Exhibitors will be able to bring their own cold rooms, but MUST get prior approval from Le Festival before the above date; no private cold room will be accepted on-site without approval.
+- Cold rooms: Cold rooms can be booked through Le Festival before June 21st, 2025.
+Exhibitors who want to bring their own cold rooms MUST get prior approval from Le Festival before the above date; no private cold room will be accepted on-site without approval.

 6. Exhibitors Bump-in Times

-Exhibitor bump-in, including vehicle access, will be on Friday 21 July from 10am to 3pm only
+Exhibitor bump-in, including vehicle access, will be on Friday 4th July from 8am to 2pm only.

 Exhibitors’ arrival times will be allocated in accordance with the set-up timeframe for each individual area of the festival site, and will vary depending on stall location and will be allocated two weeks prior to the Event.
 You will only be permitted to enter the festival area during your allocated Bump-in time.